SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What day are you planning to have the date?"
 Rainbow asked.

 Pinkie thought for a few seconds before she said, "The day after tomorrow.
-Today we plan, tomorrow we get everything ready and the next day we date."
+Today we plan, tomorrow we get everything ready, and the next day we date."

 "Okay," Rainbow said.